pwnyy/Streamer.bot_Imports/pwn_BasicDictionaries/readme.md

 All commands, except for `Entry Get` and `Dictionary Get`, have their permissions set to Moderators by default.

+Initially a dictionary called `default` will be generated, so you don't have to first create a new one.
+You can rename it afterwards of course.

 Entry methods: `GetEntry`, `AddEntry`, `UpdateEntry`, `RemoveEntry` Dictionary methods: `GetDictionary`, `AddDictionary`, `RenameDictionary`, `RemoveDictionary` Custom triggers: `Entry Added/Updated/Removed`, `Dictionary Added/Renamed/Removed`